-Get your physical self moving to get other things moving.
-Run, walk, swim.
 When was the last time you broke a sweat?
 Create and drive momentum with a shift in your physical routine.
-It may not be easy to get started, but it will be worth it.
+Go for a run, walk or swim.
+It’s possible!

 Have you forgotten why you are doing anything?
 Remember your goals.
 If you don’t have any, this is a powerful time to create some.
 Think big.
 When we procrastinate, we bury our heads in the sand.
 It’s time to look around and remember who we are and what we’re all about.